Where on earth does the time go?

 Total students trained by end of year: 255

-We were really excited to launch our new six month Social Media Management Course in 2016, designed specifically for all mums from all backgrounds.
+We were really excited to launch our new six month Diploma in Social Media Management Course in 2016, designed specifically for all mums from all backgrounds.

-To aid our mission to help as many mums as possible find work that works for them, the Course was designed to be as affordable as possible and to reach so many more mothers than the Associate Programme.
+To aid our mission to help as many mums as possible find work that works for them, the Course was designed to be as affordable as possible and to reach so many more mothers than the Advanced Diploma.
 We had big plans for this product.

 Total students trained by end of year: 580